| Barry MacDonnell's

 "Custom standard toolbars and user-created custom toolbars" above.
 You might have to modify one or more toolbar button's path to the new macros location so that the program can find them.

-Since migrating these entries from older versions of WordPerfect can be a bit tricky at times, here is the more generic method posted by a Corel employee on Corel's OfficeCommunity.com (here):
+Since migrating these entries from older versions of WordPerfect can be a bit tricky at times, here is the more generic method posted (in 2014) by a Corel employee on the OfficeCommunity web site (here) that relates to newer versions of WordPerfect.

-If this fails to work for you, you might post a request for help on OfficeCommunity.com.
+• If these fail to work for you, you could try posting a request for help on OfficeCommunity.com.

 keyboards, toolbars, menus etc. from old version is a WordPerfect